White Island eruption: Emergency doctor describes 'war zone' horror at hospital

 "It was awful, just horrific.
 Saying it was like a war zone would not be an understatement."

-Stuff reported staff being sent out to get Gladwrap to cover the burns.
+Stuff reported staff being sent out to get cling wrap to cover the burns.

 Bonning said this was good temporary cover to help relieve pain and prevent infection.